 Best for Member Benefits: SoFi

-SoFi is both a lender and an all-in-1 financial hub.
+SoFi is both a lender and an all-in-1 financial hub with a student loan option for everyone.
 It empowers members to reach financial independence and security.
 Its range of products are innovative and include loans, investments, insurance and financing, along with a suite of financial tools.

 SoFi members enjoy major benefits.
 Not only do you get career coaching, financial planning, referral bonuses, estate planning and merchant discounts, you’ll also get discounts on SAT and ACT prep courses and more.
 Your membership also sets you up for a complimentary subscription to Edmit Plus, a platform to help you with all facets of planning for college.